projectsEECandDRI/Denoised-DRT-from-Robust-Loewner-Framework/README.md

 ## 📄 Citation

-This work is part of the following paper:
+This repository is associated with the following research article:

 **Bansidhar Patel, Antonio Sorrentino, Ion Victor Gosea, Athanasios C. Antoulas, Tanja Vidaković-Koch**
-*A Robust Loewner Framework for Extracting the Distribution of Relaxation Times from Electrochemical Impedance Spectra*
+**A Data-driven, Noise-resilient Algorithm for Extraction of Distribution of Relaxation Times Using the Loewner Framework**
-**Journal of Power Sources**, 2025.
+**Journal of Power Sources, 2025.**

 ## 📚 Related Publications